Goutch/HellbenderEngine/dependencies/spirv-cross/README.md

 #### Descriptor sets (Vulkan GLSL) for backends which do not support them (pre HLSL 5.1 / GLSL)

-Descriptor sets are unique to Vulkan, so make sure that descriptor set + binding is remapped to a flat binding scheme (set always 0), so that other APIs can make sense of the bindings.
+Descriptor sets are unique to Vulkan, so make sure that descriptor set + binding is remapped to a flat binding scheme (set always 0), so that other APIs can make sense of the layout_bindings.
 This can be done with `Compiler::set_decoration(id, spv::DecorationDescriptorSet)`.
 For other backends like MSL and HLSL, descriptor sets can be used, with some minor caveats, see below.

 ##### MSL 2.0+

 Metal supports indirect argument buffers (--msl-argument-buffers).
-In this case, descriptor sets become argument buffers, and bindings are mapped to [[id(N)]] within the argument buffer.
+In this case, descriptor sets become argument buffers, and layout_bindings are mapped to [[id(N)]] within the argument buffer.
 One quirk is that arrays of resources consume multiple ids, where Vulkan does not.
-This can be worked around either from shader authoring stage or remapping bindings as needed to avoid the overlap.
+This can be worked around either from shader authoring stage or remapping layout_bindings as needed to avoid the overlap.
 There is also a rich API to declare remapping schemes which is intended to work like the pipeline layout in Vulkan.
 See `CompilerMSL::add_msl_resource_binding`.
-Remapping combined image samplers for example must be split into two bindings in MSL, so it's possible to declare an id for the texture and sampler binding separately.
+Remapping combined image samplers for example must be split into two layout_bindings in MSL, so it's possible to declare an id for the texture and sampler binding separately.

 ##### HLSL - SM 5.1+

-In SM 5.1+, descriptor set bindings are interpreted as register spaces directly.
+In SM 5.1+, descriptor set layout_bindings are interpreted as register spaces directly.
 In HLSL however, arrays of resources consume multiple binding slots where Vulkan does not, so there might be overlap if the SPIR-V was not authored with this in mind.
-This can be worked around either from shader authoring stage (don't assign overlapping bindings) or remap bindings in SPIRV-Cross as needed to avoid the overlap.
+This can be worked around either from shader authoring stage (don't assign overlapping layout_bindings) or remap layout_bindings in SPIRV-Cross as needed to avoid the overlap.

 #### Linking by name for targets which do not support explicit locations (legacy GLSL/ESSL)